Offline AI: How Private, On-Device AI Works

 Offline AI models are trained on pre-collected datasets and deployed on local or edge devices without requiring continuous cloud access.

-• During offline AI model training, large volumes of historical market data or relevant domain-specific datasets are processed using algorithms such as supervised learning, reinforcement learning, or gradient-boosted decision trees.
+- During offline AI model training, large volumes of historical or domain-specific datasets are processed using algorithms such as supervised learning, reinforcement learning, or gradient-boosted decision trees.

 Hardware Requirements for Running Offline AI Models